Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 You can check out our Shopify vs Squarespace comparison here, our guide to the Squarespace free trial here and our full Squarespace review here.

 If you’re on a budget, you could consider Wix — this product is available at a slightly lower price point than Shopify and Squarespace, while boasting a reasonably good set of ecommerce features.
-Check out our Wix review or read our detailed Shopify vs Wix comparison for more infromation.
+Check out our Wix review or read our detailed Shopify vs Wix comparison for more information.

 As for alternatives to eBay, the obvious alternative is Amazon — our Shopify vs Amazon comparison discusses how it stacks up against Shopify.

 If you’re a business owner that sells vintage or handmade items, the Etsy online marketplace is well worth investigating — you can read about its core features in our Shopify versus Etsy comparison.
-If you are interested in selling print-on-demand goods through Etsy, you may find our How to Connect Printful to Etsy guide of interest too.

 Finally, it’s worth taking a look at Ecwid.
 This app is primarily designed to allow you add an online store to an existing website or online presence, but it also comes with some very good tools for getting your products onto big online marketplaces, including Google Shopping, Walmart, Amazon and eBay.

-Shopify vs eBay comparison — FAQs
+Shopify vs eBay in numbers

 No comments